Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 6. When will the medicine start working?
 Is there anything we should watch for, like allergic reactions or side effects?

-A pharmacist who is aware of all the medications a patient is taking can point out possible side effects, like an increased risk of upset stomach due to the specific combination of treatments.
+A pharmacist who is aware of all the medications a patient is taking can point out possible side effects, such as an increased risk of an upset stomach due to a specific combination of treatments.

 7. Should the patient avoid any other medicines, dietary supplements, foods, or activities while taking this medication?